smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 Maximum Pre-Rendered Frames/Low Latency Mode/Future Frame Rendering/Nvidia Reflex
-games without reflex will need low latency mode on ultra to work properly with sync modes (rarely ultra can cause stutter/lag on some API) if you are not using syncs/low latency mode ultra/reflex then use -2 fps frame cap of max hz and low latency mode on(Maximum Pre-Rendered Frames 1, or low latency mode off and 1 threw 8 in nvidiaProfileInspector)
+games without reflex will need low latency mode on ultra to work properly with sync modes (rarely ultra can cause stutter/lag on some API) if you are not using syncs/low latency mode ultra/reflex then use -2 fps frame cap of max hz and low latency mode on(Maximum Pre-Rendered Frames 1, or low latency mode off and Maximum Pre-Rendered Frames 1 threw 8 in nvidiaProfileInspector)

 -------------------------------------------------------------